July 2009 Ürümqi riots: After 5 July

-The city remained tense while journalists invited into the city witnessed confrontational scenes between Chinese troops and Uyghurs demanding the release of family members who they said had been arbitrarily arrested.
-Uyghur women told The Daily Telegraph reporter that police entered Uyghur districts in the night of 6 July, burst through doors, pulled men and boys from their beds, and rounded up 100 suspects.
+Starting 6 July, Chinese security forces conducted numerous large-scale sweep operations the in Erdaoqiao and Saimachang districts, rounding up dozens of suspects in raids.

 By 7 July, officials reported that 1,434 suspected rioters had been arrested.
 A group of 200 to 300 Uyghur women assembled on 7 July to protest what they said was "indiscriminate" detention of Uyghur men; the protest led to a tense but non-violent confrontation with police forces.
 Kadeer claimed that "nearly 10,000 people" had gone missing overnight.
-Human Rights Watch later documented 43 cases of Uyghur men who disappeared after being taken away by Chinese security forces in large-scale sweeps of Uyghur neighbourhoods overnight on 6–7 July, and said that this was likely to be "just the tip of the iceberg".
+Human Rights Watch later documented 43 cases of Uyghur men who disappeared after being detained in police raids, and said that this was likely to be "just the tip of the iceberg".
 Human Rights Watch alleges that young men, mostly in their 20s, had been unlawfully arrested and have not been seen or heard from as of 20 October 2009.